peteroupc/peteroupc.github.io/randomfunc.md

 If the distribution's **CDF is known**, generate `ICDF(RNDU01ZeroOneExc())`, where `ICDF(X)` is the inverse of that CDF.

-> **Note:** Further details on inverse transform sampling or on how to find integrals or inverses, as well as lists of PDFs and CDFs, are outside the scope of this page.
+> **Note:** Further details on inverse transform sampling or on how to find inverses, as well as lists of PDFs and CDFs, are outside the scope of this page.

 <a id=Mixtures_of_Distributions></a>
 ### Mixtures of Distributions